tomjoht/tomjoht.github.io/_posts/2023/4/2023-04-10-ai-and-techcomm-survey-results-analysis.md

 ---
-title: "Survey results and analysis: Technical writers on AI"
+title: "Survey results: Technical writers on AI"
 permalink: /blog/survey-analysis-tech-writers-on-ai/
 categories:
 - AI
 keywords:
 rebrandly: https://idbwrtng.com/aisurveyresults
-description: "I recently conducted an informal survey to find out the thoughts and concerns of technical writers about AI's impact on techcomm.
+description: "I recently conducted an informal survey to find out the thoughts and concerns of technical writers about AI's impact on tech comm.
 291 people responded to the survey.
 This post is a brief analysis of the findings.
 (The tldr here is this: change is coming quickly to the profession.)"
 ---

 <h2>General survey of information</h2>